Last Updated on

-- 1 teaspoon very finely grated orange zest (about one orange)
+- 1 teaspoon very finely grated orange zest (about one small orange)

 - 1 egg yolk